+Community Activation and Safety Elements

-- Has the entry been articulated by a portico, verandah or balcony? - Does the dwelling have a substantial number of windows to the public realm? - □ Is the portico a minimum depth of 1.5m, width of 1.6m and a maximum height of 3.6m?
-(Regular lots only) - If the dwelling has a Verandah, is it a minimum depth of 1.5m, minimum width of 4.0m of 40% of the frontage which ever is the greater and with a max height of 3.6m?
-(Regular lots only) - ☐ If the dwelling has a balcony, is it a minimum depth of 1.2m or 4.0m or 40% of frontage whichever is the greater and with a maximum height of 3.6m?
-(Regular lots only) - Roller shutters and metal bars are not used.
+Is the front doorway located within clear sight of the street?
+Has the entry been articulated by a portico, verandah or balcony?
+Does the dwelling have a substantial number of windows to the public realm?
+Is the portico a minimum depth of 1.5 metres, width of 1.6 metres and a maximum height of 3.6 metres?
+(Regular lots only) If the dwelling has a Verandah, is it a minimum depth of 1.5 metres, minimum width of 4.0 metres of 40% of the frontage which ever is the greater and with a max height of 3.6 metres?
+(Regular lots only) If the dwelling has a balcony, is it a minimum depth of 1.2 metres or 4.0 metres or 40% of frontage whichever is the greater and with a maximum height of 3.6 metres?
+(Regular lots only) Roller shutters and metal bars are not used.

+CornerTreatments

+Are the primary and secondary frontages a similar architectural design?
+Are windows, materials and colours present on the primary façade returned along the secondary frontage visible from the public view?

+Vehicle Access

+Does the garage provided accord with the Plan of Subdivision, Engineering Plans and Building Envelope Plan?
+If the dwelling has a single garage does it have a maximum 3.5 metres opening?
+If the dwelling has a double garage does it have a maximum 6.5 metres opening?
+If the dwelling has a triple garage does it have a maximum 9.0 metres opening?
+Is the garage integrated into the main roofline of the dwelling?

+Retaining Walls

+Does the retaining wall on the lower boundary not exceed 1.2 metres?

+Materials